marsninja/CompilersForAIClass/README.md

 This is a very 'do based' course, we'll be learning, creating, innovating and sharing.
 A significant portion of the grade is allocated to the research project.
 Most (if not all) does very well in this class as long as you stay engaged on the journey.
 Lets create some amazing stuff! 😊

-**Research Project: 50%**
+**Research Project: 80%**
-- Project Pitch: 5%
+- Project Pitch: 10%
-- Project Update: 5%
+- Project Update: 10%
-- Video Lightning Talk: 10%
+- Video Lightning Talk: 15%
-- Final Presentation: 15%
+- Final Presentation: 20%
-- Paper Write-Up: 15%
+- Paper Write-Up: 25%

-**Impact and Engagement: 50%**
+**Participation, Impact, and Engagement: 20%**
-- Paper Presentation: 10%
+- Paper Presentations, Tech Talks, Warm Up assignment

 ---